serverless-is/aws-lambda-with-dynamodb/README.md

     - handler.ts - Code for the application's Lambda function.
     - serverless.yml - A template that defines the application's AWS Lambda resources and Trigger events

-1. Define events in `serverless.yml` to trigger the lambda function.
+1. Define events in `serverless.ts` to trigger the lambda function.
 Example: for this `hello` function,  we defined HTTP REST End points with path `wish` and method `GET`.
 On deploying this service, it create lambda function and REST API service via AWS API Gateway

   ```yml
   functions: